irinashab/cs1-spring2026/README.md

-This repo is to store course materials for CS1 course, spring 2025.
+This repo is to store course materials for CS1 course (two sections), spring 2026.